-Tuscaloosa Discusses Clay Musselman Philadelphia, Pennsylvania To the Editor: Admiring the good job you do journalistically, and respecting the need for The Southern Courier, I have been and will remain an avid reader.
-I hope, however, that you don't carry certain tendencies to their logical conclusion, although the present drift could suggest that one of these days the Courier would segregate its classified advertising according to whether black or white respondents were desired.
-NECK SUE RUBBER IALKING Business Atlanta, Ga.
-The Georgia State Senate has passed unanimous resolution honoring the late "king of soul" -- Otis Redding of Macon.
+Tuscaloosa Discusses Clay Musselman Philadelphia, Pennsylvania Admiring the good job you do journalistically, and respecting the need for The Southern Courier, I have been and will remain an avid reader.
+I hope, however, that you don't carry certain tendencies to their logical conclusion, although the present drift could suggest that one of these days the Courier would segregate its classified advertising according to whether black or white respondents were desired, NECK SUE DUDDED KUBBEK (V) IALKING Business Atlanta, Ga.

+The Georgia State Senate has passed a unanimous resolution honoring the late "king of soul" -- Otis Redding of Macon.
 The senators praised Redding as one "who rose from poverty and obscurity to become one of the most famous entertainers in the United States."
 Redding died last Dec.
-10 when his private airplane crashed in Lake Monona, Wisconsin.
-Birmingham, Ala.
+10 when his private airplane crashed in Lake Monona, Wisconsin, Birmingham, Ala.

 Two members of the James Armstrong family are now doing well in college.
-Miss Denise Armstrong is in her second year at the Massey Junior College in Atlanta, Ga., and James Armstrong Jr. is a freshman at Tufts University near Boston, Massachusetts.
-These students--whose father is now
+Miss Denise Armstrong is in her second year at the Massey Junior College in Atlanta, Ga., and James Armstrong Jr. is a freshman at Tufts Unithat Tuscaloosa is one of three counties versity near Boston, Massachusetts.